dylanaraps/dfm/README.md

 ## USAGE

-DFM is a single column file-manager with VIM like keybindings.
+`dfm` is a single column file-manager with VIM like keybindings.
 Its basic usage is pretty straightforward and anything non-obvious can be divined by looking at the actions each key is bound to.